 French has some of the most rigid rules and language laws as it was a paradigm of the perfect mother tongue, one that even retains some purity of its ancient Latin Vulgate.
 But it is ground zero for complicated genders and accents.
 It cannot be the second language of the world, it's too late.

 Chinese has 1.4 billion speakers.
-But Chinese is made up of diagrams, and pictures, which are called pictographs, each pictograph is a syllable.
-There are 55,000 pictographs, though no one knows them all as some are medical or forestry terminology.
+But Chinese is made up of diagrams and pictures, which are called pictographs.
+Each pictograph is a syllable.
+There are 55,000 pictographs, though no one knows them all, as some are medical or forestry terminology.
 When kids leave high school, they know 2000 of them.
-When cellular telephones first had images, they were 8-bit meaning there were 64 squares to do a simple doodle.
+When cellular telephones first had images, they were 8-bit, meaning there were 64 squares to do a simple doodle.
 But Chinese pictographs were far more detailed so the drive was on to have 16-bit and then higher until Chinese could be read on a phone.
-So Mandarin and Cantonese aren't going to be the new language the world learns.
+So Mandarin and Cantonese aren't going to be the new languages the world learns.